 #12: Long and Heavily Layered

 Rock a long and heavily layered haircut for an edgy and trendy style.
-This long wolf hairstyle is said to have originated in the salons of South Korea – it’s a great cut for long, thick Asian hair because it adds so much movement and volume.
+This long wolf hairstyle is said to have originated in the salons of South Korea.
+It’s an excellent cut for long, thick Asian hair because it adds so much movement and volume.
 A Korean wolf cut on long hair features short choppy layers that frame the cheekbones and longer fringe.

 #13: With Curtain Bangs